 Growers recommend nutrient brands such as Dutch Master and Canada Advanced Nutrients when growing marijuana plants in coco coir.
-One final thing to note: coco coir doesn’t retain calcium particularly well, so keep your eye out for any deficiencies and consider supplementing with extra calcium at all stages of growth.
+One final thing to note: Coco coir doesn’t retain calcium particularly well.
+Therefore, keep an eye out for any deficiencies and consider supplementing with extra calcium at all stages of growth.

 Non-organic fertilizers can be a quick and easy package to increase soil fertility for outdoor and indoor grows.
-However, these fertilizers can build up in the soil rapidly and diminish the quality of the soil.
+However, these fertilizers can build up rapidly and diminish the quality of the soil.
 The buildup of these fertilizers can reduce a plant’s capacity to absorb water and nutrients.

-In contrast, organic nutrients and fertilizers contain fewer soluble nutrients and help promote soil health by feeding the microbes and fungi that live in the soil.
+In contrast, organic nutrients and fertilizers contain fewer soluble nutrients.
+They also help promote soil health by feeding the microbes and fungi that live in the soil.

 Creating an Organic Fertilizer

-A simple and cheap way to create your own fertilizer is to use organic inputs such as fish meal and blood meal (both are high in Nitrogen), kelp meal and wood ash (high in Potassium), bat guano and bone meal (high in Phosphorus), dolomite lime (high in magnesium and calcium), and Epsom salts (high in sulfur and magnesium).
+A cheap and straightforward way to create your own fertilizer is to use organic inputs.
+Fish meal and blood meal are both high in nitrogen.
+Kelp meal and wood ash are high in potassium.
+Bat guano and bone meal are high in phosphorus.
+Dolomite lime is high in magnesium and calcium, and Epsom salts are high in sulfur and magnesium.

-Organic growing is dependent on ensuring there is a healthy level of essential elements, mycorrhizae, and soil microbes in the soil.
+Organic growing is dependent on ensuring there’s a healthy level of essential elements, mycorrhizae, and soil microbes in the soil.

 There are a remarkable number of ways to grow cannabis.
-Some involve hi-tech equipment, while others require vast experience and skill.
-Although it is tempting to dive into the latest fads, it is important to remember that humans have been growing and cultivating marijuana plants for thousands of years using little more than water and whatever organic matter they could add to the soil.
+Some involve hi-tech equipment, while others require vast experience and skills.
+Although it’s tempting to dive into the latest fads, remember that humans have been cultivating marijuana for thousands of years.
+For the most part, by using little more than water and whatever organic matter, they could add to the soil.